 Selling your home is a big deal that usually takes a lot of time, patience, and preparation.
 However, if you prepare properly, you may not have to devote a lot of time to the process, which can mean that you won’t have to test your patience as much either.

-To show you how this can be done, here are three things to take care of before putting your house on the market.
+You should also make sure your house is up to code by checking things such as your foam board cladding.
+Now here are three more things to take care of before putting your house on the market.

 Get Your Home Photo-Ready

 Before you can put your home on the market, you first need to make sure that your home and property are ready for the eyes of scrutiny that will be fixed on them all throughout the buying and selling process.
 To prepare for this, it’s wise to do everything you can to get your home photo-ready.

 According to Marian White, a contributor to Moving.com, part of getting your home photo-ready includes cleaning and decluttering every inch of space, repairing or replacing things that no longer function properly or are an eyesore, and staging the finished spaces in such a way that will entice anyone walking through your home to make this their new home.
 While taking care of all of these things will require a lot of work and man-hours, it will be well worth it once your home finally hits the market and you start getting offers, maybe even offers for cash or above asking price, within a day.

 As part of your cleaning and decluttering process, one thing you should be sure you take care of is storing anything that’s sentimental or otherwise valuable to you.

 When your home goes on the market and you start having people on your property for showings and walk-throughs, you’re going to be having a lot of strangers that have now gained access to your home and property.
 And while you might like to think that your belongings will be safe, Cathie Ericson, a contributor to Reator.com, shares that you’d rather be safe than sorry by keeping these things hidden, locked away, or stored away from your home.

 Plan To Be Accommodating